Chakra-Network/GLADOS-1/README.md

 ### Storage Requirements

 During setup, the script `image_downloader` script will download all images to the `STORAGE_DIR` directory.
-The estimated storage requirements for the `pango-sample` dataset is 15 GB, and 265 GB for the `pango` dataset.
+The estimated storage requirements for the `pango-sample` dataset is 15 GB, and 265 GB for the `pango` full dataset.
 Note, the image downloader script has a hardcoded buffer of 50GB, adjust and rebuild if this is an issue.

 ## Extending Converters